 The biergarten features live performances by:

-- The Express Band
+- The Blue Birds

-- Youth Dance Group (Sunday)
+- Youth Dance Group (Sunday only)

 Oktoberfest Food